ShivamR0y/telegram-reddit-bot/README.md

 random - to randomly select memes abd jokes to send time - to sleep the deletor thread

+the bot code is currently hosted by me on heroku, with the username @simpmachinebot on telegram.

 # setup

 the extra files are created to host it on heroku, other services file requirements may vary.